-Your criteria for consent surrounding minors and medical treatments or procedures isn't set out by the federal government, but by provinces and territories own legislation.
+Did you know that consent surrounding minors and medical treatments or procedures is not set by the federal government?
+It is set by legislation of the provinces and territories.
 Elsewhere, criteria are found in common law.

-A minor is a person under the age of majority, which varies across provinces and territories (provincial definitions of a minor - Canada.ca,).
+A minor is a person under the age of majority, which varies across provinces and territories.
 In provinces or territories where there is no set legislation or stipulated age of consent for minors, common law governs.

 The Supreme Court of Canada endorsed what is known as the “mature minor” doctrine in 2009, which means that a child of any age can give consent if they have the maturity and capacity to make informed decisions and understand the consequences of said decisions.